SarriElek/TinyApp/README.md

  - See all your shortened URLs
  - Update any of your shortened URLs
  - Delete a URL from your list

+ ### NEW RELEASE!!

+ Now you can see who and when your URLs where visited!